 There are two other melee training methods to talk about.
 Firstly, Slayer.

 I mentioned above that Slayer is the best way to train Melee.
-Not only this but it also makes a lot of money and can train up your other stats too, such as Magic, Ranged and Prayer.
-Unless you have a reason to not want to level Slayer, it should be your main priority.
+Not only this, but it also makes a lot of money and can train up your other stats too, such as Magic, Ranged and Prayer.
+Unless you have a reason not to want to level Slayer, it should be your main priority.

-In contrast to this, if you do not have much time or need to study or anything like that, there is a very very simple AFK method of training your melee stats—this is AFKing Bandits in the Bandit Camp.
+In contrast to this, if you do not have much time or need to study or anything like that, there is a very, very simple AFK method of training your melee stats—this is AFKing Bandits in the Bandit Camp.
 This is a 100% AFK method of training and requires Guthan's armour set and Spear to work.
 Staying here for long periods of time and using the armour's passive healing effect keeps the player alive and gives exp without needing to do anything!
 Here is a video on the method below!